tpaviot/pythonocc-core/test/csharp/README.txt

-After cmake and make, you should have many ".cs" files created by swig (this will be automated by cmake using FindJava module, someday) that must be compiled:
+After cmake and make, you should have many ".cs" files created by swig (this will be automated by cmake using FindMono module, someday) that must be compiled:

 cd ~/git/pythonocc-core/cmake-build/Unix/x86_64-MinSizeRel-64
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:`pwd`